 Coffee, Corn and Bean Value Chains

 With improved participation in agricultural value chains, farmers are able to satisfy their consumption needs and have sufficient amounts to sell as surplus.
 LWR works with local farmer organizations to provide technical advisory services so that farmers increase their productivity and their income.
-Farmers learn how to improve crop quality through proper post-harvest handling and processing techniques, as well as proper storage and collective marketing.
-LWR also helps farmers produce clean, labeled and export-grade cash crops targeted at regional and international markets, including Fair Trade and other internationally recognized certifications for coffee.
+Farmers learn how to improve crop quality through proper crop production, post-harvest handling and processing techniques, as well as proper storage and collective marketing.
+LWR also helps farmers produce clean, labeled and export-grade cash crops targeted at regional and international markets, including Organic, Fair Trade, Geographical Indications and other internationally recognized certifications for coffee.

 Climate Smart Agriculture

 Changing climate conditions can threaten crop production.
 LWR complements its efforts to improve agronomic practices by promoting climate smart agriculture techniques such as agroforestry, soil conservation and nutrient management, sustainable water access and use, environmentally-sensitive pest management, crop diversification, and the promotion of resilient crop varieties.